Evaluation of the Inspiring Sustainable Living (ISL) Fund

 |Inspired to Sustainable Living||East Potential||To provide practical advice and assistance to social housing tenants, to increase recycling rates and develop a better understanding of nutrition for disadvantaged young people.|

 |Transform Project||Groundwork London||To transform 20 areas of derelict land into local green spaces or community gardens, improve local recycling rates, empower people to lead more sustainable lifestyles, and engage in environmental volunteering.|

 |Active Travel Champions||Sustrans||To provide training and support to volunteers so that they can encourage people in workplaces, schools, universities and communities to make healthier and more environmentally-friendly long-term transport choices.|

-Our proposed methodology has been strongly influenced by our experience in evaluating the Greener Living Fund (GLF) and other similar funds.
-Our evaluation will consist of a secondary review of evaluation materials produced by each of the four ISL funded projects, supplemented by qualitative interview evidence.
+The methodology were used was strongly influenced by our experience in evaluating the Greener Living Fund (GLF) and other similar funds.
+Our evaluation consist edof a secondary review of evaluation materials produced by each of the four ISL funded projects, supplemented by qualitative interview evidence.

-We plan to use a mentoring approach to support the projects’ own evaluation and delivery strategies, by assisting them in identifying issues and create solutions which work for their particular project.
-In this way, ownership of the project delivery and evaluation process remains with the project managers, and their own learning and capacity building is maximised.
+We used a mentoring approach to support the projects’ own evaluation and delivery strategies, by assisting them in identifying issues and creating solutions which work for their particular project.
+In this way, ownership of the project delivery and evaluation process remained with the project managers, and their own learning and capacity building was maximised.

 - Behaviour change models and programme logic models for each of the projects

 - Site visits with project managers and interviews with partners and stakeholders

 - A two-part workshop with project managers in evaluation and analysis